HOWMUCH-Time-Cost/how-much/README.md

 **Content Script Debugging:**
 - Open DevTools (F12) on any webpage
 - Check the Console tab for content script logs
-- Look for messages starting with "[Time Cost]"
+- Look for messages starting with "TimeCost:" (e.g., "TimeCost: Using handler for site: amazon")
+- Site-specific handlers log their activity for easier debugging
+- Check which handler is being used: `console.log('TimeCost: Using handler for site: <site-name>')`

 **Popup Debugging:**
 - Right-click extension icon → "Inspect popup"